Cnnb01/DeveInt-Projects/E-COMMERCE/README.md

 Access the admin panel: http://localhost:3000/admin

 📦 Database Setup

 This project currently uses a local database, so some features (e.g., image uploads) may not work unless you set up the database manually, Remote database integration coming soon.

-Create a local MySQL/PostgreSQL database.
+Create a local PostgreSQL database.

 Execute the SQL commands in queries.sql to set up tables and insert test data.
 Update database credentials in config.js (if applicable).

-Admin Login:
+Admin Login

 The admin password is stored in queries.sql (Line 17).